 Over 400 scientific studies, research papers, and reports have confirmed that the old saying that music is medicine is correct.
 The neurochemical advantages of music can boost the immune system, lower anxiety levels, and support the regulation of mood in such ways that conventional drugs have trouble challenging.

-According to professor Levitin from the Psychology Department at McGill University, their team of scientists has found solid evidence that music can be used as an excellent remedy in healthcare facilities such as family clinics and operating rooms.
+According to Professor Levitin from the Psychology Department at McGill University, their team of scientists has found solid evidence that music can be used as an excellent remedy in healthcare facilities such as family clinics and operating rooms.
 However, what makes music even better is the fact that music uses neuromechanical mechanisms that have an impact on four domains – support for social bonding and management of stress, mood, and immunity.

 The review published in the reputable Trends in Cognitive Science magazine was a result of the increased number of scientific studies focused on music interventions based on evidence.
 This means that the review has nothing to do with music or sound therapy which represents a different method.
 Before this review was published, people didn’t have a chance to take a close look at the new evidence regarding this matter.

 If we think about it, we can confirm that music has always been used in the process of self-medication.
-Most people listen to music in order to relax and calm and even to experience an energy boost.
+Most people listen to music to relax and calm and even to experience an energy boost.
 We listen to music just as we drink coffee or alcohol.

 Opioids are one of the reasons why music has such diverse effects on pain, mood, and well-being.
 They can help us understand how to use the health benefits of music and how this practice affects the aging process.

-There are actually two elements of enjoying music.
+There are two elements of enjoying music.
 The first one is the moment of anticipation of hearing your favorite tune and the other is the moment when you enjoy that song.
 Dopamine, the chemical compound that is closely related to our mood is activated in both stages.
 However, scientists were looking for the true connection between music and the feeling of euphoria and enthusiasm.

-It seems that the natural opioids found in our brain hold the answer to all these questions and dilemmas.
+It seems that the natural opioids found in our brains hold the answer to all these questions and dilemmas.
 The team led by Dr. Levitin has shown that blocking or jamming opioid signals in the brain by making people use naltrexone (a type of drug) lowers the quantity of pleasure they feel when they listen to their favorite song.

 A sudden flow of opioids can explain the effect of music on our body too.
 Listening to music can increase the level of pain we can withstand.
 In some cases, music was used as a replacement for painkillers like morphine.